Why investing in skills is your key to thriving, not just surviving

 In fact, Gallup did a huge meta study of businesses across the globe and found that those with higher workplace engagement had way better business outcomes, with the benefits listed as including larger profits, higher productivity, lower turnover and 20% increases in sales.

 Invest in people and they will perform better, regardless of economic circumstances.
-It’s something we do at THRIVE and will continue to do, and that’s the reason we are able to change the L&D game in the way we do.
+It's something that we at Thrive have always done, and will continue to do.
+It's the reason we are able to change the L&D game in the way we do.

 L&D plays a pivotal role in retaining and improving current talent in an organisation, and during tough economic times, that can be an invaluable asset to so many businesses.
 Professional development is so important to employees that 94% of them said they would stay at their company longer if the company committed to supporting their development.

-It’s no secret that hiring a new employee costs exorbitantly more than retaining and developing a current one (so much so that it was a core section of our last blog), so L&D can make a smart play by framing their role as reducing turnover and helping businesses go into a holding pattern.
+It’s no secret that hiring a new employee costs exorbitantly more than retaining and developing a current one (so much so that we've featured the topic on a previous blog), so L&D can make a smart play by framing their role as reducing turnover and helping businesses go into a holding pattern.

 I promise we will stop talking about reskilling and upskilling as soon as all of the problems around workplace skills go away, so buckle in.
 A shrinking economy doesn’t mean that the reskilling problem is going to go away, as technology and progress marches on unabated.